Baylor > Campus Recreation > Intramurals > Sports & Schedules > Basketball

 ||McLane Student Life Center (SLC) Gym

 The following are general rules.
-Detailed rules can be found under the rules link on the right.
+Detailed rules can be checked out from the Campus Recreation Office.
 5-on-5 basketball games will follow the rules outlined in the NIRSA Basketball Rules Book.

 - A team consists of five (5) players.
 Four (4) players are required to start a game.